lawlawson/inspiring-interns-project/README.md

 - [SaSS](https://sass-lang.com/)

-## Installation
+## Installation/Running Locally

-I have not included node modules for this project, so you will need to download it should you wish to run it locally.
+I have not included the node modules in the repository for this project, so if you wish to run the project locally you will have to install them.

-Node Modules:

 Install

-npm install
+To install the required dependencies use the following command:

+`npm install`